Sunitha Praveen

 My tutoring approach embodies engaging and visual learning methods, emphasizing hands-on practice while staying exam-focused and conceptually driven.
 Specializing in subjects like Analytical Chemistry, Organic Chemistry, Biochemistry, and more, I leverage tech tools such as digital whiteboards, interactive 3D models, and video conferencing to deliver personalized tutoring sessions.
 I follow diverse curricula like A-Levels, AP Program, and IB, catering to a wide audience of 50+ students from Elementary to College levels.
 My interactive lessons and tailored guidance empower students to excel academically and build a strong foundation in complex subjects.

-Chemistry concept taught by Sunitha
+Chemistry concepts taught by Sunitha

 The session covered intermolecular forces, polarity, and electronegativity, with the Student practicing identifying polar and non-polar molecules.
 The relationship between molecular structure, intermolecular forces, and physical properties was examined.
 The Student was assigned review questions from chapters six and seven in preparation for the next session.